Table of Contents

 - You may purchase 30 or 60-day temporary registration permits if you only plan to drive the vehicle for a short period of time.
 There is a $10 service fee and a percentage of what would be the annual registration charge, calculated at the discretion of the SOS.

 - You can transfer your existing plates to a newly-purchased vehicle by visiting the SOS with your current registration and verifying that it is in the state’s files under your name.
 There is a transfer fee of $8.

 - If you have just moved to Michigan, and would like to register your vehicle in the state, follow the steps outlined above and bring your out-of-state registration to your local SOS to prove ownership.
 Military personnel living in the state are offered no exceptions and will also need to obtain a Michigan registration and title on all vehicles.
 Out-of-state military members that live in Michigan may complete their vehicle registration process by mail.
 You will need to indicate your out-of-state address by submitting a Special Mailing of Title Request, or Form TR-114, with your application.

 - You can use the ExpressSOS online to replace your registration for free if it is missing or damaged.

 3. Michigan Boat Bill of Sale

-  Though not a requirement for all vessel sales, a bill of sale works as a way to prove ownership if a vessel’s title or registration is missing and destroyed.
-A bill of sale for non-titled watercraft is provided on the SOS website.
+Though not a requirement for all vessel sales, a boat bill of sale works as a way to prove ownership if a vessel’s title or registration is missing and destroyed.
+A form for non-titled watercraft is provided on the SOS website.
 All bills of sale should contain:

 - The year, make, model